Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 ## Task 3: Prepare Azure Machine Learning workspace

-In this lab, you’ll access your Azure Machine Learning workspace, launch the studio, verify that your compute instance is running, and set up the required Python environment.
+In this task, you’ll access your Azure Machine Learning workspace, launch the studio, verify that your compute instance is running, and set up the required Python environment.
 You’ll then configure and launch Jupyter to prepare for running notebooks in the upcoming exercises.

 1. In the **Azure portal** search bar, search for **All resources (1)** and select **All resources (2)** under Services.